HubSpot SEO Review 2026: Pricing, Features & Honest Verdict

 Shallow site auditing misses critical technical issues

-HubSpot's site audit is basic — it catches obvious issues but misses the depth of dedicated technical SEO tools.
+HubSpot's site audit is basic.
+It catches obvious issues but misses the depth of dedicated technical SEO tools.

 - Does not check for JavaScript rendering issues, crawl budget optimization, orphan pages, redirect chains, canonical tag conflicts, structured data validation errors, or Core Web Vitals problems